akm/cocos2dx-ios-ghunit/README.md

 Now GHUnit always fails.

-It seems not to be called callback for response.
+It seems not to call callback for response.
 Please help me....